kiromba/guidelines/reac-rails.md

-This way you can make more "reacty" when using the gem react-rails.
+This way you can make rais app more "reacty" when using the react-rails gem.
 - you have to create routes in routes.rb
 - you have to create a tag element with id react-wrapper wherever you want to use it
 - you dont need to use helper react_component on the views